Angus Peter Campbell: Literary career

-His first English language work of fiction, Invisible Islands (ISBN 0-9552283-0-1), was published in 2006.
+His first English-language work of fiction, Invisible Islands (ISBN 0-9552283-0-1), was published in 2006.
 It was inspired by Italo Calvino, Gabriel García Márquez, and Jorge Luis Borges.
 The book consists of twenty-one chapters, each illuminating a specific island in the mythic Invisible Islands archipelago.
 The work draws heavily on Hebridean mythology and folklore and Scottish history, magic realism and a number of other influences.
-He also wrote a short English language novel Archie and the North Wind (Luath Press; 2010).
+He also wrote a short English-language novel, Archie and the North Wind (Luath Press; 2010).

 His latest work is a collection of poetry, Aibisidh, published by Polygon (Edinburgh) in 2011.
 It won the 2012 Scottish Mortgage Investment Trust Book Award in the poetry category.

 Campbell writes frequently about the Catholic Church in his work.
-In a 2009 interview, however, Campbell described himself as a Christian socialist.
+In a 2009 interview, Campbell described himself as a Christian socialist.

 Acting career

-In 2006, Campbell expanded his acting career, starring in the Scottish Gaelic feature film Seachd: The Inaccessible Pinnacle.
-Although the film was warmly received and drew comparisons to both Big Fish and The Princess Bride, BAFTA refused to submit Seachd, the Welsh-language film Calon Gaeth, or any other British film, to compete for Best Foreign Language Film at the 2008 Academy Awards.
-Christopher Young, Seachds producer, accused those responsible for the decision of being "anti-Gaelic" and resigned his BAFTA membership in protest.
-Questions about the controversy were also raised in the Scottish Parliament.
+In 2006, Campbell starred in the Scottish Gaelic fantasy drama feature film Seachd: The Inaccessible Pinnacle.

 Personal life

-He lives on the Isle of Skye with his wife and six children, and is now a full-time writer, journalist, broadcaster, actor.
+Campbell lives on the Isle of Skye with his wife and six children, and is now a full-time writer, journalist, broadcaster, actor.
 He is the father of piper Brìghde Chaimbeul.